Feature article August 17, 2017:

 departments, hospitals, and clinics; DIAGNOS

-year end.
-DIAGNOS can now rely on larger monthly
+DIAGNOS is now in a position to rely on larger monthly

 revenues.
 The Latin America market is one of the